SymX: Energy-based Simulation from Symbolic Expressions: Related Work

 \subsection{Simulation Systems and DSLs}

-Alternative approaches include Domain Specific Languages (DSLs) to simplify the description and solution of specific problem classes or systems that process or encompass an entire simulation program.
+In the context of simulation, Domain Specific Languages (DSLs) aim to simplify description and solution of specific problem classes or systems that process or encompass an entire program.
 Liszt~\cite{Liszt} is a DSL designed to develop mesh-based PDE solvers that allows to define data at discretization nodes, batching subsequent operations for efficient processing.
-Simit~\cite{simit} and Ebb~\cite{Ebb} are DSLs designed to ease writing high performance simulations by splitting the problem definition between data structures and simulation code and generating routines that avoid explicit sparse matrix assembly.
-More recently, Taichi~\cite{Taichi} and MeshTaichi~\cite{MeshTaichi} take this further by allowing to switch internal data structures so the user has the possibility to find out which is the most suitable for their application.
+Simit~\cite{simit} and Ebb~\cite{Ebb} are DSLs designed to ease writing high performance simulations by splitting the problem definition between data structures and simulation code and automatically generating routines taking care of sparse matrix assembly \ch{both on the CPU and on the GPU}.
+More recently, Taichi~\cite{Taichi} and MeshTaichi~\cite{MeshTaichi} take this further by allowing internal data structures to be changed, allowing the user to easily find which is the most suitable for their application.

-Our method is an application specific approach, and as so there are other systems that are more closely related.
 DeVito et al.~\shortcite{Opt} proposed a DSL to solve non-linear least squares problems with first-order methods from a concise objective function definition using symbolic differentiation at intermediate representation level.
 Further, Thallo~\cite{Thallo} presents performance improvements by allowing computation and storage reorganization of the code.

 Outside of DSLs, SANM~\cite{SANM} is a solver that applies the Asymptotic Numerical Method fully automatically to problems defined symbolically.
-ACORNS~\cite{ACORNS} generates first and second-order derivatives of target functions defined in the main application codebase at build time.
-Herholz et al.~\shortcite{SymbolicLib} propose a code generator that transforms programs that symbolically define sparse operations into compiled high performance applications that avoid expensive sparse data structure bottlenecks.
-Similarly, Dr.Jit~\cite{drjit} compiles per-scene kernels to accelerate execution times in the context of physically-based differentiable rendering.
-All three approaches employ either automatic or symbolic differentiation to internally generate derivatives from the user problem definition.
+ACORNS~\cite{ACORNS} generates first- and second-order derivatives of target functions defined in the main application codebase at build time.
+Herholz et al.~\shortcite{SymbolicLib} propose a code generator to transform symbolically defined sparse operations into compiled high performance applications that avoid expensive sparse data structure bottlenecks.
+Similarly, Dr.Jit~\cite{drjit} compiles per-scene kernels to accelerate execution times in the context of physically-based differentiable rendering. \framework follows the general philosophy of splitting core definitions from the internal procedures and data structures.
+To the best of our knowledge, none of the above methods fulfil all the requirements established in Section~\ref{sec:introduction}: some are too specialized for other applications or require a particular type of solver, and others are not flexible enough in terms of discretization and sparsity or are generally not efficient enough, especially when considering second-order derivatives.